 My simple answer is this: NO!
 At least not until the teen/young adult can answer ALL of the following questions with a strong, “YES:”

-- Have you gone two years without bouncing a check or having a debit card purchase declined?
+- Have you gone two years without bouncing a check, having a debit card purchase declined or incurring an overdraft?

 - Have you made on time, monthly payments to a utility account (electricity or heat) or to a contracted cell phone in your name for the past year or assume other financial responsibilities?

 - Do you have a regular and sufficient income?

 - Have you saved money from every paycheck for the past year without later “raiding” (emptying) your savings account?

 - Have you set up and have you transferred money each month to an automatic retirement savings account, such as an IRA (Roth or traditional) or a 401(k)/403(b)?

 If you can’t answer yes to ALL or the majority of these questions, I’d suggest you concern yourself with building a better history of money management before worrying about credit management.